For small businesses, spending money on or even simply finding money that can be allocated to marketing is a big

 Benefit #8 – Email allows you to add a personal touch to your marketing

-A key outcomes of varous studie is that more emails will be opened if they’re personalised.
+A key outcome of various studies is that more emails will be opened if they’re personalised.
 Now, don’t make the mistake of thinking that personalisation means simply including the person’s name.
 Our readers are too smart for that.
 If they’ve given you their name, they aren’t surprised if you use it.

 Personalisation is making sure the content matches your reader’s experience.
 The right message to the right person at the right time.
 Your email subscribers are more likely to respond to content that seems like it was written just for them.